RajaAhsan97/Adaptive-Thermal-Camouflage/README.md

 4. xthermpyshowpyqt_(average_temps)v6.py ----> is the actual code in which all the above discussed techniques of machine vision for trained model is implemented and also connection of python with micro-controller is initiated.
 Which is used to blend the camou-pixel-I in the surrounding thermal background region by processing the acquired set-point and process-variable with the aid of Proportional Integrative and Derivative (PID) control algorithm.

 5. TEC_PID_ctrl_single_pic_camouflage_v4.ino  ----> is the PID control algorithm code implemented on micro-controller for minimizing the error between the set-point (background temperature) and the process-variable (camou-pixel-I temperature).

+CAMOU-PIXEL-II:

+6. ATC_cam_model2_v4.py  ----> code for dividing the camou-pixel-II geometry into six sub-regions and defining its surrounding regions for the purpose to acquire the average temperatures.
+Thus the total of six set-points and six process-variables are obtained for processing it with PID control algorithm.